Karnataka State Commission for Women: History and objectives

-Karnataka State Commission for Women planned to design an App and Whatsapp Forum for lodging online complaints by any woman in the state if they are in distress.
+Karnataka State Commission for Women planned to design an App and WhatsApp Forum for lodging online complaints by any woman in the state if they are in distress.

 Composition

 Karnataka State Commission for Women was formed with a chairperson and other members.
 The social welfare department of the state makes modalities for appointing the Chairman of the State Commission for Women.
 Their salary and other emoluments are fixed by state government and revised from time to time.

-R. Pramila Naidu is the Chairperson of the Karnataka State Commission for Women.
+Dr. Nagalakshmi Chowdhary is the Chairperson of the Karnataka State Commission for Women.
 She along with other members will hold office for a period of 3 years.

 Activities

 Karnataka State Commission for Women was formed to perform below activities: